brvjeo/react-template/README.md

-# This is Brvjeo react-application template.
+# React-Redux-Typescript-Template

-## To run this script you should do:
+### You should do the following:
 - download `brvjeo.sh` from this repo
 - add `brvjeo.sh` to `/usr/local/bin/`
-- make `brvjeo.sh` executable by passing `chmod u+x brvjeo.sh`
+- `Webstorm -> Tools -> Create Command-Line Launcher`
-- create project folder
+- create and open new project folder
 - run `bash brvjeo.sh`